 Carcinoma is the name given to a group of cancers that start in epithelial cells.
 These cells make up the tissue that lines the surfaces inside and outside your body.

 This tissue, called the epithelium, is found on the outside surfaces of your skin and internal organs.
-It also includes the inside of hollow organs, like your digestive tract and blood vessels.
+It also includes the insides of hollow organs, like your digestive tract and blood vessels.

 Carcinoma is the most commonly diagnosed type of cancer.
 It’s classified into subtypes based on the location and type of the epithelial cell it starts from.

 Different types of carcinoma can develop in the same organ, so it’s sometimes better to categorize cancer by subtype instead of organ.

 Squamous cell carcinoma develops in cells in the top layer of the epithelium, called squamous cells.
 Most often, squamous cell carcinoma refers to skin cancer, but it also commonly affects other parts of the body.
 It can affect the:

 - Skin (cutaneous SCC).
 This type grows slowly and doesn’t usually spread, but local invasion and metastasis occur more often than with basal cell carcinoma.